Click here to read "An introduction to the M14P for flat-engine pilots" by Fred Abramson

 The requirement for the Su-49 was 450hp and it is intended to achieve this with the M9F with fuel injection becoming the M9FS.
 The Russian system which has been developed is electronic, injecting fuel into each separate intake under high pressure.
 It also has a mechanical reversion, so if the electronic system fails, the engine will continue to run, albeit giving less power.

 I have seen the fuel injection system demonstrated showing an almost instantaneous reversion to mechanical injection, with the engine giving approximately 15% less power but clearly running perfectly well.

 Starting the engine is significantly simplified with no need for a primer and what is particularly impressive is the engine’s ability to go from idle to high power settings with none of the normal hesitation.

 It is intended that the fuel injection will be offered as a stand-alone alternative to the carburettor, giving enhanced power but also considerably improved economy.
-We are not yet sure when this will be, or of the costs.
+We are not yet sure when, if ever, this will be, or of the costs.

 Of course both Vedeneyev/OKBM and VMP say that their high-powered engines are better than the other!
 Both have been very thoroughly developed and the real difference is that the M14R has a more radical impeller and infuser design, as well as turning the impeller at higher speeds.
 Conversely the M9F is probably stronger in the supercharger area by virtue of larger bearings and reinforcement to take the hydraulic drive from the rear of the engine.